-Three months ended March 31, 2019 compared to the three months ended March 31, 2018
+Three months ended June 30, 2019 compared to the three months ended June 30, 2018

-The following graph shows the total change in net income attributable to Avista Corp. shareholders for the first quarter of 2018 to the first quarter of 2019, as well as the various factors that caused such change (dollars in millions):
+The following graph shows the total change in net income attributable to Avista Corp. shareholders for the second quarter of 2018 to the second quarter of 2019, as well as the various factors that caused such change (dollars in millions):

-Utility revenues decreased at both Avista Utilities and AEL&P. Avista Utilities' revenues decreased primarily due to a decrease in wholesale electric revenues (primarily from a decrease in volumes).
-This was partially offset by an increase in revenue from wholesale natural gas revenues (primarily from an increase in sales prices), general rate increases and customer growth.
-AEL&P's revenues decreased due to a decrease in retail rates associated with the federal income tax law change, as well as a decrease in sales volumes due to weather that was warmer than the prior year.
+Utility revenues decreased at both Avista Utilities and AEL&P. Avista Utilities' revenues decreased primarily from a decrease in retail electric and natural gas revenues (primarily from a decrease in decoupling rates and PGA rates, which are included in rates billed to retail customers), as well as a decrease in sales of fuel.
+These decreases were partially offset by an increase from decoupling, general rate increases and customer growth.
+AEL&P's revenues decreased due to a decrease in retail rates associated with the federal income tax law change, as well as a decrease in sales volumes due to weather that was warmer than normal and warmer than the prior year.